sif/sif/_posts/2008-07-15-psychology.md

 "Can You Cure Mental Illness?
 Two Centuries of Trying Says No." https://www.theatlantic.com/books/archive/2022/07/-desperate-remedies-book-review-mental-illness-cure/670480/

+apparently your personality can change when you use a different language

 hypochondria

 ["I Prided Myself In It Until I Asked Myself Why": People Are Sharing Subtle Behaviors They Later Realized Were A Result Of Personal Trauma](https://www.buzzfeed.com/victoriavouloumanos/regular-behaviors-that-are-trauma-responses)